 Fishing for compliments means that you try to make people say nice things about you by pretending to be modest about things to get them to disagree and reassure you by giving you praise.
 It is similar to the actual act of fishing with a rod where you cast the bait by pretending to be vulnerable or ignorant about something, and the other person behaves like the fish swallowing the bait and complimenting you to make you feel good or validate your feelings.

-In today’s post, we will go through some of the reasons why people fish for compliments, how to know you (or someone else) are doing it, and how to respond when someone is fishing for compliments.
+In this post, we will go through some of the reasons why people fish for compliments, how to know you (or someone else) are doing it, and how to respond when someone is fishing for compliments.
 Hopefully, by the end of this post, you will understand yourself better and know how to stop fishing for compliments if you usually do it.

 Let’s dive in…